 In the spring of 2015, more than 11 years since the band’s inception, the Out of Favor Boys are going stronger than ever!
 Tommy Ufkes has taken over as drummer, and the band is writing and recording new music and exploring new musical venues.
 Keep an eye on our event calendar, and follow OFB on Facebook and Twitter to find out when we’re playing near you.

-The band has had released four self-produced CDs and is working on their fifth recording at Joyride Studios in Chicago.
+The band has had released five self-produced CDs and has begun working on songs for their sixth.

 - Can’t Be Good – 2006

 - 7.18.9 – Live at the 411 Club – 2010